We've independently reviewed this article to make sure it's as accurate as we can make it.

 The NuWave Oven is an interesting appliance.
 It actually cooks in three different ways.
 It uses infrared, conduction, and convection.
 I won’t turn this into a science lecture, but I’ll briefly explain how each of these heat transfer methods cooks your food.

 Conduction is the most basic of heat transfers.
 Simply put, a hot thing makes a cold or cool thing hot too.
 You preheat your oven to make the interior hot.
 Once heated, you place your food inside, and the heat transfers.

 Convection is the method of cooking air fryers use.
 This involves hot air being circulated with a fan to surround the food and cook it.
-Convection is much like conduction but it adds the element of movement.
-In this case, the movement comes from air.
+Convection is much like conduction, but it adds the element of movement.
+In this case, the movement comes from the air.

 Infrared is the unique aspect of the NuWave.
 It actually involves energy waves that are absorbed by the food to heat it up.
 In an infrared oven, shields and reflectors help transfer these waves.

 This triple threat makes a NuWave Oven cook faster and with up to 75% less energy than traditional cooking.

 Can You Use a Nuwave Oven as an Air Fryer?

 Yes, you can use a NuWave oven as an air fryer.
 NuWave ovens are capable of many methods of cooking including:

 Last, but not least, it can air-fry.
 The NuWave Oven can get you that health(ier) fried crisp and taste.
 It is also larger in capacity than the average air fryer, so it is capable of frying larger quantities of food at one time as well.